PunchThrough/bean-docs/src/features/accelerometer.md

 `AccelerationReading` is a struct type.
 A struct is a [data type used by C-related languages, such as Arduino](http://playground.arduino.cc/Code/Struct), to group together lots of related variables.
 The AccelerationReading struct holds the X axis, Y axis, and Z axis values, as well as the current accelerometer sensitivity setting.

-When we scale the raw -512...511 values, we use `abs` to convert negative values to positive ones.
-This maps our -512...511 range to 512...0...511.
-We can observe this on the LED when we rotate it past the point of maximum brightness.
-As we rotate the Bean, its LED will smoothly get brighter, and then smoothly dim as the absolute accelerometer value passes 512.
+The `abs` function takes the absolute value of a number. `abs(reading.xAxis)` takes negative values from -512 to -1 and converts them to positive values (+512 to +1).
+Now, when we rotate the Bean, the accelerometer values will fluctuate in the range 512...0...511.
+Visually, we can observe these values changing over time as the LED transitions smoothly between colors.
+As we rotate the Bean, the values will change and so will the colors.

-Since the Bean's LED takes 8-bit values for the RGB colors, we need to divide the 0...512 range by 2 before setting the LED colors.
+Since the Bean's LED takes 8-bit values in the range 0...255 for the RGB colors, we need to divide the 0...512 range by 2 before setting the LED colors.

 You can change the sensitivity of the accelerometer using Arduino code.
 See the [`setAccelerationRange`](#) method.